The Fires of Heaven: Plot summary

 Meanwhile, Nynaeve and Elayne seek out the rebel Aes Sedai accompanied by Thom and Juilin, discovering the forkroot herb that incapacitates channelers.
 Stuck in cities that are occupied by the Whitecloaks and with Elaida's agents trying to capture Elayne, they disguise themselves and join a travelling circus menagerie, performing acts through villages and towns.
 Despite Egwene warning Nynaeve through a dream about the dangers of the world of dreams, Nynaeve still visits Tel’aran’rhiod alone trying to work with Birgitte to track the Forsaken Moghedien.
 Eventually Moghedien traps Nynaeve and Birgitte in the world of dreams, and the pair narrowly escapes, at the cost of Birgitte being pushed into the waking world severely injured.
 Elayne bonds Birgitte as her Warder to help save her life.

 The girls make their way to Samara, which is rife with troubles.
 Masema - who has named himself the prophet and taken over the city with zealous followers of the Dragon Reborn - and the Whitecloaks who have entered the town are on the brink of war.
 Nynaeve meets Galad there again, who has joined the Whitecloaks.
 Both he and Masema promise to help them get a ship to escape the city.
 After much trouble, Nynaeve, Elayne, Thom and Juilin, now accompanied by a band of Shienaran soldiers, make their way to Salidar.

 Nynaeve confronts Moghedien in a dream again, but this time she is successful in ensnaring her with an a'dam.
 Finding out that Rand may be in danger, she drags the Forsaken along to help save him through the world of dreams.

 Rand Skims to Caemlyn, where his forces enter a trap laid by Rahvin.
 Lightning bolts triggered by Rahvin kill Mat, Asmodean and Aviendha, which causes Rand to recklessly attack the Forsaken.
 His battle with Rahvin leads him into the world of dreams, where with the assistance of Nynaeve he destroys Rahvin with Balefire.
-Upon returning to the waking world, he discovers that his balefire undid Rahvin's killings of Mat, Aviendha and Asmodean.
 Before waking, Nynaeve realises Moghedien is posing as a refugee in the rebel Aes Sedai camp and doses her with forkroot, allowing her to be captured in the real world.

+Upon returning to the waking world, Rand discovers that his balefire undid the deaths of Mat, Aviendha and Asmodean.
+In the aftermath of the battle, Rand announces an amnesty on all male channelers, while Asmodean is killed by an unknown assailant.